KindredEmu06149/BetterDicord-Theme/README.md

 # Hi
 This is my theme based on Clearvision and Tranquill!
+USE THIS THEME ONLY ON YOUR OWN!
+THE THEME WORKS CORRECTLY ONLY IN DARK MODE!!

 If you're interested at downloading this theme.
 Use the auto-installer or apply it manually.
 This is instruction how to download Better Discord and how to apply my theme manually!